 Winter climbing in Arco

-Nevertheless…we found a few places to keep ourselves busy.
+Luckily, all was not lost…we found a few places to keep ourselves busy.

-Read also: >> Climbing in northen Italy
+More about Arco and its outskirts: >> Climbing in northen Italy